MihaiPerju/arc/README.md

 3) `cd` to /worker and run `meteor npm install`
 IMPORTANT: using `npm install` instead of `meteor npm install` can cause issues with dependencies
 4) `cd` to every application and run `npm start`

+## Credentials

+We have 4 roles in the system: ADMIN, TECH, MANAGER, REP

+These are the credentials for each one:

+admin  - admin@app.com
+manager - manager-x@app.com, where x in {1,2,3}
+tech - tech-x@app.com, where x in {1,2,3}
+rep - rep-x@app.com, where x in {1,2,3}

+The password is 12345 for all accounts.